-1. All formal assignments are to be submitted as hard copies.
-This means that I will not accept electronic submissions of formal assignments.
-It is the student's responsibility to retain a copy of ALL assignments submitted for grading; in the unlikely event of theft or loss, a duplicate copy must be available upon request.

-2. Written assignments are to be submitted on time.
+- 1. Written assignments are to be submitted directly to me in hard copy form.
+I will not accept electronic copies.
+It is the student's responsibility to retain a copy of ALL assignments submitted for grading; in the unlikely event of theft or loss, a duplicate copy must be available upon request. - 2.
+Written assignments are to be submitted on time.
 This means that they are due before the beginning of class.
-Late assignments will incur a penalty of 5% per day, with weekends counting as one day.

-3. Extensions will not be granted for written assignments except in extenuating circumstances.
-Documentation will be required.

-4. Students are required to check the Moodle site for this course before each class to stay informed concerning the schedule of readings as well as course updates and announcements.

-5. Cellphones are to be turned off and kept out of sight during class time.
-Students who text while the instructor and/or other students are speaking will lose marks for participation.

-6. Students should avoid making travel plans until after the exam schedule has been set.
-The registrar will release the exam schedule during the semester; please note that absolutely no alternative examination dates will be considered except in the case of a medical emergency.
+Late assignments will incur a penalty of 5% per day, with weekends counting as one day. - 3.
+Extensions will not be granted for written assignments except in extenuating circumstances.
+Documentation will be required. - 4.
+Students are expected to attend all classes.
+Given the compressed time frame in which this course will be conducted, this is especially important, as missing even a single afternoon will mean missing about a week's worth of work.
+More than one unexcused absence will result in students receiving a grade of zero for participation. - 5.
+Students are required to check the Moodle site for this course before each class to stay informed concerning the schedule of readings as well as course updates and announcements. - 6.
+Cellphones are to be turned off and kept out of sight during class time.
+Students who text while the instructor and/or other students are speaking will lose marks for participation. - 7.
+The final exam for this class is scheduled for May 25th.
+The exam will not be rescheduled except in extenuating circumstances.
+Documentation will be required for any student wishing to write the final exam on an alternate date.

+Refer to the College Policy on Student Rights and Responsibilities at www.gprc.ab.ca/d/STUDENTRIGHTSRESPONSIBILITIES